Keio University

 Twenty-five years have passed since his death, and it feels as though all of Endo-sensei's acquaintances have gathered in heaven.
 However, there are still many people in this world who admire him or empathize with Endo's literature—this year's Shusaku-ki made me feel that once again.

-This memorial gathering, which began one year after his death, was first held at the Tokyo Kaikan, then moved to the Chugoku Hanten in Mita, and later to the Josui Kaikan in Hitotsubashi.
+This memorial gathering, which started on the first anniversary of his death, was initially held at the Tokyo Kaikan, then moved to the Chugoku Hanten in Mita, and later to the Josui Kaikan in Hitotsubashi.
 Last year, it was cancelled to prevent the spread of COVID-19.
-However, for this 25th anniversary, it was held on Saturday, October 2nd, at the G-Lab on the 6th floor of the East Building at Keio University in Mita, using a "venue participation & remote" format (co-hosted by the Shusaku Endo Memorial Committee, the Mita Literature Society, and the Shusaku Club).
+However, for this 25th anniversary, it was held on Saturday, October 2nd, at the G-Lab on the 6th floor of the East Building at Keio University in Mita, using a "venue participation & remote" format (Co-hosted by the Shusaku Endo Memorial Committee, Mita Bungaku-kai, and the Shusaku Club).

-Through the remote format, distant facilities and participants could be connected to the venue (67 people attended at the venue, and 70 participated remotely).
-At this Shusaku-ki, for example, the Syusaku Endo Literary Museum in Nagasaki was connected via live broadcast.
+With the remote format, distant facilities and participants can be connected to the venue (67 people attended at the venue that day, and 70 participated remotely).
+At this Shusaku-ki, for example, the Nagasaki City Shusaku Endo Literary Museum was connected via live broadcast.
 Along with the sunset over the Sumo-nada Sea visible from the building and the cosmos flowers spreading across the garden, the contents of the museum's new exhibition, "From 'Silence' to 'The Samurai'—A Journey Around the Mother," were introduced.
-Additionally, Mr. Van C. Gessel (a scholar of Japanese literature who has translated eight of Endo's works) spoke to the venue and remote participants from America, despite it being 2:00 AM local time.
-And in the "G-Lab," which is likely equipped with the most advanced technology at Keio in Mita, footage of Shusaku Endo dancing and singing in his amateur theater troupe "Kiza" was projected onto a screen covering the entire wall.
-Despite the lingering effects of COVID-19, it was an unprecedentedly fresh Shusaku-ki.
+Also, Mr. Van C. Gessel (a scholar of Japanese literature who has translated eight of Endo's works) spoke to the venue and remote participants from America, despite it being 2:00 AM local time.
+And in the "G-Lab" venue, which is likely equipped with the most advanced equipment at Keio in Mita, footage of Shusaku Endo dancing and singing in his own amateur theater troupe, "Kiza," was projected onto a screen covering the entire wall.
+Amidst the aftermath of COVID-19, it was an unprecedentedly fresh Shusaku-ki.

 About the Unpublished Diaries

-Last year, the unpublished novel "Against the Shadow" (Mita Bungaku, Summer 2020 issue) became a topic of conversation for its subject matter of parental discord and separation.
-This year, newly discovered unpublished diaries have been published in the Autumn issue of "Mita Bungaku" under the title "Shusaku Endo's Diary: Death, Christ, and Literature."
+Last year, the unpublished novel "Against the Shadows" (Mita Bungaku, Summer 2020 issue) became a topic of conversation for its subject matter of parental discord and separation.
+This year, a new unpublished diary was discovered and published in the Autumn issue of "Mita Bungaku" under the title "Shusaku Endo Diary—Death, Christ, and Literature."

-These diaries were written between 1961 and 1974, when the author was between 38 and 51 years old.
-While parts of the diaries have previously appeared in books and magazines, most are unpublished.
-It is a daily record of what could be called his prime as a writer, but the highlight is likely the Israel travelogue for the research of "On the Shores of the Dead Sea" (the full-length novel written after "Silence").
-It is fascinating to see how the plot and specific images of the novel were built up during this research trip, which could be described as a pilgrimage to Jesus.
+The diary was written between 1961 and 1974, when the author was between 38 and 51 years old.
+While parts of the diary have been published in books and magazines before, most of it is previously unpublished.
+It is a daily record of what could be called his prime as a writer, but the highlight is likely the Israel travelogue for the research of "Beside the Dead Sea" (the full-length novel written after "Silence").
+It is fascinating to see how the concept and specific images of the novel were built up during this research trip, which could be called a pilgrimage to Jesus.

-Other impressive parts include his shock at the "Mishima Incident" on November 25, 1970, his immersion in reading Mishima's work "Runaway Horses," and his continued reflection on the meaning of the death of the author Yukio Mishima.
+Additionally, the sections where he was shocked by the "Mishima Incident" on November 25, 1970, immersed himself in reading Mishima's work "Runaway Horses," and continued to ponder the meaning of the death of the writer Yukio Mishima are also impressive.
 However, what is most admirable is the vast amount of reading he did to write his novels.
-The books he read, the books he should read, the books he packed in his travel bags—his empathy for them, and sometimes his doubt and rejection, as well as his frustration at being interrupted and his thirst for reading, overwhelm the reader.
-I am poignantly reminded that a writer is a reader before they are a writer.
+The books he read, the books he should read, the books he packed in his travel bags, his empathy for them, and sometimes his doubts and rejections, as well as his frustration at being interrupted from reading and his thirst for reading, overwhelm the reader.
+It strikes me that a writer is a reader before they are a writer.

 In 2023, Shusaku Endo will mark the 100th anniversary of his birth.
-This year, the 25th anniversary of his death, has made me deeply feel that it was a year suggesting that this writer who lived in the 20th century will surely continue to gain new readers in this century as well.
+This year, the 25th anniversary of his death, truly made me feel that it suggests a writer who lived in the 20th century will surely continue to gain new readers in this century as well.

 "Mita Bungaku" Autumn 2021 Issue